 Step 3: Organise & Reshuffle This is the fun part to me.
 I know it's not for everyone but there is something about now having room to make things aesthetically pleasing that floats my boat.
 If this isn't your thing get help!
 File the papers, keep things in clean lines, create little stories and settings.
 If you kept grandma's old photos, display them in one space where you can sit and bask in the memories!

-To give you the utmost attention, we now offer personal appointments at our Showroom.
-We encourage you to contact us and make an appointment with our experienced team to discuss your Upholstery or Interior Design needs.
+To give you the utmost attention, we now offer personal appointments at our Studio in Fyshwick or in your own home.
+We encourage you to contact us and make an appointment with our experienced team to discuss your requirements.

-Our New Trading hours for Appointments are as follows -
+Trading Hours for Appointments are as follows -